Athospd/wavesurfer/README.md

   - [This annotator](https://github.com/CrowdCurio/audio-annotator) that
     inspired me for make the spectrogram visualization for wavesurfer.js 3.0.0.
 A lot of ctr+C/ctr+V too.
+  - [wikiaves.com.br](https://wikiaves.com.br) from where I took audio examples for the showcases.

 Thank you very much for your work.